diasculengadaniel/problems/README.md

 # Problems
-Collection of computational problems solved in all the programming languages know, just for fun.
+Collection of computational problems solved in all the programming languages that I know, just for fun.